pintub/dataStructure-algo/Trie.md

 #### Tips
-- If Prefix or SubString-Count(SubString is just prefix starting at different positions of String) in Question, Think of TRIE
+- If Prefix or SubString-Count(SubString is prefix starting at different positions of String) in Question, Think of TRIE
-- If max XOR question for non-negative int[] array, Think of TRIE Version-3
+- If max XOR question for non-negative int[] array & given element "k", Think of TRIE Version-3